gschenk/decMat/Readme.md

 ## How to Run it
 Node 13 allows import for ES modules.
 However this turns of automatic resolution of extensions.

-Run node with `--es-module-specifier-resolution=node` to ameliorate this.
+Unless one run node with `--es-module-specifier-resolution=node` the relative path and suffix of each imported file needs to be spelled out in source.

+This may be in conflict with best practices, for instance, the AirBnB style guide.

 ##Targets and Todos
 * set up linting and write AirBnB style code